theevocater/coffee_recipes/v60/Reveal_Blonde.md

-## 08/15/13 13:54 ##
+## 08/16/13 13:54 ##

-Beans: 36.0g @ 16clicks on Baratza Encore
+Beans: 36.4g @ 17clicks on Baratza Encore

-Water: 503.2g @ 202°F
+Water: 507.1g @ 200°F

 ### Timeline ###

-Pour 77g of water, wait 36.77 seconds
+Pour 96.8g of water, wait 32.48 seconds
 Pour rest, topping off as needed

 Key is creating a whirlpool motion, spiraling as you pour as little as possible water to maintain water level

-I tend to not wash down the sides, as it seems to move water through the grounds faster.
+You want to start in the middle of the grounds and slowly make a spiral growing outward to the rim, finishing by washing the sides down.

-Total: 2:41.81
+Total: 3:04.07

 ### Notes ###

-Okay tried 202°F and it was great.
-Charcoal flavor lingers in the mouth, but up front its all dark dark chocolate with some toffee to follow.
-Also getting some... caramel?
-Something somewhat fruity.
-Now just have to see if this is sustainable.
+So the coffee is getting more stale since the last time I made it but lowering the temperature combined with the new spiral technique has yielded some surprisingly okay coffee.
+Starts a bit berry and heads to chocolate.

+I think the bag strategy should definitely be to start at maybe 205°F or 206°F and then slowly lower the temp a few degrees every few days until you kill the bag.